Compliance and license considerations for hiring pharmacists

 How MedSquirrels can help you hire pharmacists legally and ethically

-MedSquirrels is a medical staffing platform that leverages AI and automation to streamline the end-to-end contract pharmacist recruitment process.
-With the MedSquirrels platform, customized job descriptions for pharmacists are crafted to align with state regulations governing licensed pharmacists’ duties, ensuring they fully meet pharmacist licensing requirements.
+MedSquirrels is a medical staffing platform that leverages AI and automation to streamline the end-to-end recruitment process for contract roles.
+With the MedSquirrels platform, customized job descriptions align with state regulations governing licensed pharmacists’ duties, ensuring they fully meet pharmacist licensing requirements.

-Yes, MedSquirrels supports contract pharmacist staffing and offers one of the most popular plans for contract hiring plus payrolling, which takes care of all your facility’s contract staffing needs, from candidate sourcing, resume screening, credentialing, compliance checks, onboarding, and payrolling.
+Yes, MedSquirrels supports contract pharmacist staffing and offers one of the most popular plans for contract recruiting plus payrolling, which takes care of all your facility’s contract workforce needs, from candidate sourcing, resume screening, credentialing, compliance checks, onboarding, and payrolling.

 The entire MedSquirrels recruitment process is transparent and available to users via the portal.
 Healthcare facilities can track the status of their recruitment process at any time, from anywhere, with a single click.